 Examination of cache headers

-Many frameworks change headers and set policies that are convenient for the developer instead of having those tuned for performance inside a production environment.
-This is why it’s important to check how your application behaves.
-This can be done by checking the headers of elements using your browser.
+Many frameworks modify headers and set policies that are convenient for developers, rather than optimising them for performance within a production site.
+This is why it’s essential to check how your application behaves.
+This can be done by checking the headers of elements using your browser’s developer tools.

 In the following example, we are examining a CSS file generated by Magento.
 Magento overrides our server’s default settings of 10 minutes by setting the “Expires” header one week into the future.
 This means that both our front-end server and your web browser are told not to re-request this file before it expires.

-This behavior can cause trouble while developing because the CSS file does not refresh even though you as a developer have changed the file.
-To get past this there are several options, but the simplest is to add a new and unique parameter to the file.
-For instance, a reference in HTML to styles.css could be rewritten to styles.css?v=1 .
-When the non-cached HTML changes, this element will be treated as new both by our front-end web server and the browser and will thus always display the latest version number.
+This behaviour can cause trouble while developing because the CSS file does not refresh, even though you, as a developer, have changed the file.
+To overcome this, several options are available, but the simplest is to add a new and unique parameter to the file.
+For instance, a reference in HTML to styles.css could be rewritten as styles.css?v=1.
+When the non-cached HTML changes, this element will be treated as new by both our front-end web server and the browser, and will thus always display the latest version number.

-Each site on your Bolt has a settings page in the Servebolt Control Panel.
+Each site on your Bolt has a settings page in the Servebolt Admin Panel.
 There are three different cache settings available.
-They control the behavior of the front-end web server (nginx).
+They control the behaviour of the web server (apache)

 Caching: Off – Development mode